 In short, to defer issue fixing is to borrow against your future velocity.
 This puts the team in debt to the product in that the team owes the product work.
 We call this technical debt.
 And it gains interest over time!

 Fix all issues in less than a day.
 Aim to have a completely clean product at the end of every day.

 This is simply practicing good housekeeping.
 If you find a cockroach in your house, you kill it right away.

-In order to make this work, avoid the temptation to keep a issue list.
+In order to make this work, avoid the temptation to keep an issue list.
 You already have a list of work to do, the Sprint Backlog.
 As issues are identified, they are either fixed immediately or go on the Sprint Backlog to be fixed later in the day or the very next day.
 This allows developers to complete their current task without interruption, if necessary.
-Naturally, if it's an issue you find, fix it now, while it is fresh in your mind.
+Naturally, if it's an issue that you find yourself, fix it now while it is fresh in your mind.

 ✥ ✥ ✥